MayMeow/MayMeow/README.md

 and more (.NET Core / C# / Office 365 / ZyXEL USGs / MS Active Directory / Eset Remote Administration)

-* 🔭 I’m currently working on [⚔🛡 MayMeow.RPG](https://github.com/MayMeow/MayMeow.RPG)
+* 🔭 I’m currently working on [Cake-notify](https://github.com/MayMeow/cake-notify) and few more projects.
 * 🌱 I’m currently learning Kubernettes
 * 👯 I’m looking to collaborate on Small open-source project for start
 * 🤔 I’m looking for help with ...